 Table 8.1 provides reliability estimates and SEMs for the ISASP.
-These estimates were generated from the total testing population in the spring of 2019.
+These estimates were generated from the total testing population in the spring of 2019 and provide a baseline against which values for subsequent years (reported in the ISASP ASRs) may be compared.